 This Product is discontinued, please contact us if you are still interested.

-Compact Bi-Tec measurement device for the measurement of total luminous flux of single LEDs.
+Compact Bi-Tec spectroradiometer measurement device for the measurement of total luminous flux of single VIS and NIR LEDs.
 Features: Cone-shaped measurement port with implemented integrating sphere, auxiliary lamp for substitution correction, spectral radiant power, color temperature, CRI, chromaticity coordinates, etc.

 The photometric specifications of LEDs must commonly meet very high tolerance requirements even for non-specialist applications such as general and automotive lighting.
 This is often a problem since the manufacturing tolerances of LEDs can be higher than those permitted in the applications.
 The tolerance limits offered by LED manufacturers’ intensity and color based binning are only applicable if the operating conditions are similar to those in the binning tests.
 Therefore, manufacturers incorporating LEDs into their products require devices that can accurately measure the precise in-situ photometric performance of LEDs.